facebook

 This day invites you to discover the Itria Valley by bike.
 You leave Alberobello to reach Martina Franca.
 Less touristic than Alberobello, it has kept a unique charm.
 The old town is surrounded by stone walls with baroque doors, leading to the main square.
 You can admire and visit the Ducal Palace and taste the famous capocollo of Martina Franca, a Slow Food Presidium.

-You will leave Martina Franca and drive through the slightly hilly countryside towards the botanical conservatory "Pomona".
-It is a true sanctuary of biodiversity with hundreds of fruit trees from all over the Mediterranean (including an amazing collection of over 400 varieties of figs).
+You leave Martina Franca to drive through gently rolling countryside on a short section of the aqueduct cycleway, towards the "Pomona" botanical conservatory.
+This is a veritable sanctuary of biodiversity, with hundreds of fruit trees from all over the Mediterranean (including an astonishing collection of over 400 varieties of fig).

-You will continue your bike tour to Ceglie Messapica, known for its bread, which you can taste in one of the oldest bakeries of the city, located in the old town.
-In Francavilla Fontana you can visit the Basilica Minore of the Holy Rosary and the Palazzo Argentina.
-Then stop in Oria, the "city of witches" and Erchie.
-You will spend the night in a farmhouse or in a B&B in the Avetrana countryside.
+You then head for Ceglie Messapica, a town famous for its bread, which you can sample in one of the old bakeries in the town center.
+In Francavilla Montana, you'll visit the Basilica Minore of the Most Holy Rosary, or Matrix Cathedral, and the Palazzo Argentina.
+Next stop is Oria, the town of witches!
+You then cross Erchie before ending your stopover on a farm in the Avetrana countryside.

 Day 7: Manduria to Lecce (60 km)